secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 - Click Save

 #### Steps to Setup Linkedin Lead Gen Form *Gated Content Only
-Currently any form starting with these are actively being added into a program and you do not need to add a new one.
+Currently any form starting with these parameters are actively being added into a program and you do not need to add a new one.

 | Campaign                                 | Campaign Parameter for Tracking |
 |------------------------------------------|---------------------------------|